MATCH

 Exposition Dates: November 2026

-THE RESIDENCY HOST: K2 Contemporary Art Centre (Izmir, Turkey)
+RESIDENCY PRODUCER AND HOST: K2 Contemporary Art Center (Izmir, Türkiye)